 10 Free Places to Play in Richmond

 Discovering all the places to PLAY in Richmond is the last article to my 3-part Richmond, Indiana/Wayne County series!
-It sure is a fun one and best of all, all of these activities are free.
+It sure is a fun one, and best of all, all of these activities are free.
 I couldn’t believe how much there is to do, without cost, in Richmond!
-This is definitely a bonus for a larger family, of six, like mine.
-Free activities give us the opportunity to explore as a family and still be able to support small businesses with eating out and other activities.
+This is a bonus for a larger family, of six, like mine.
+Free activities allow us to explore as a family and still be able to support small businesses with eating out and other activities.

 Plan an entire weekend in Wayne County!
 Check out these articles:

 - Where to Eat in Richmond, Indiana